 Will gold prices hit another all-time high in 2024?

-Gold prices soared to an all-time high of $2,135.39/oz at the end of 2023.
-With expected interest rate cuts and cooling inflation on the horizon, what is the gold price forecast for 2024 and beyond?
+With geopolitical tensions, expected interest rate cuts, inflation and central bank buying in focus, what is the gold price forecast for 2024 and beyond?

 Asset classes